alexjohnj/SACFiles.jl/test/test-files/README.md

 An unevenly spaced time series file with x and y variables.
 The x variable is `log(1:100)` while the y variable is 0 except at x=50 where it is 1.

+## `delta-amph.sac`

+A spectral file containing 128 amplitude and phase data points.
+It's the spectrum of a spike at t=1 so the expected amplitude is a constant 1 and the phase should be zero.